nickd342/custom-cogs/servicemonitor/readme.md

 # Service Monitor

-A powerful yet simple Discord bot cog that helps you monitor your services and websites.
-Whether you're running a home server, managing multiple websites, or just want to keep an eye on your favorite services, this cog will notify you when something goes down or comes back online.
+A simple Discord Redbot (V3) cog that helps you monitor your services and websites.
+Whether you're running a home server, managing multiple websites, or just want to keep an eye on your favorite services, this cog will display the status of multiple services using an embedded discord message.

 ## Features

-This cog continuously monitors your specified services and provides real-time status updates in your designated Discord channel.
+This cog monitors your specified services at a set interval and provides status updates in your designated Discord channel.
 Each status update includes:

 - A timestamp of when the check was performed
 - Clear visual indicators: 🟢 for online services and 🔴 for offline ones